Mycobacteria

 Nontuberculous Mycobacteria

-Nontuberculous mycobacteria (NTM) are organisms within the Mycobacterium genus that do not cause tuberculosis (TB) or leprosy.
-Unlike tuberculosis, NTM infections most often originate from the environment rather than person-to-person transmission.
-Most NTMs do not cause illness; however, immunocompromised individuals - particularly those with lung conditions are vulnerable to NTM infection.
-The most common NTM infection in humans is caused by M. avium complex.
-NTM are often resistant to common antibiotic treatments making treatment challenging.
-There remain many gaps in our understanding of NTM infection, the variability of disease and even the prevalence of NTM infections.
+Nontuberculous mycobacteria (NTM) are members of the Mycobacterium genus that do not cause tuberculosis or leprosy.
+Unlike TB, NTM infections usually arise from environmental sources rather than person-to-person transmission, highlighting the role of environmental reservoirs in disease risk.
+Most NTMs do not cause illness, but immunocompromised individuals, particularly those with underlying lung conditions, are at increased risk.
+The most common human infections are caused by M. avium complex, which are often resistant to standard antibiotics, making treatment challenging.

 Tuberculosis